leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 This is not ideal, as it limits my ability to automate the whole process.
 However I only have a handful of templates, so that creating them manually just once, and then updating them only every now and then, is not so painful.
 (I plan to upgrade to a paid plan, but I still don't know if I need all the power from the Pro tier, which is more expensive than the Personal tier.)

+### GitHub Actions

 The WordPress .zip plugin is generated as an artifact by GitHub Actions when opening a PR, via workflow [`generate_plugins.yml`](https://github.com/leoloso/PoP/blob/083133316dda047bbca58bbfacf766e8c030b522/.github/workflows/generate_plugins.yml).

 Once this workflow is completed, workflow [`integration_tests.yml`](https://github.com/leoloso/PoP/blob/083133316dda047bbca58bbfacf766e8c030b522/.github/workflows/integration_tests.yml) is triggered, and will perform these actions:

 - Obtain the URLs of the generated artifacts (for `graphql-api.zip` and `graphql-api-testing.zip`)
-- Generate a URL to access the artifacts via nightly.link
+- Generate a URL to access the artifacts via nightly.link (explained in next section)
 - Launch a matrix of GitHub Action runners
 - Each runner will launch an InstaWP instance, spinning it from a pre-defined template that uses some specific combination WP and PHP
 - Install the generated artifacts in the WordPress site (via param `ARTIFACT_URL`)